jsrjaganatha/renci-website/src/content/news/features/2016/07/07_profile-of-a-data-science-pioneer-dr-reagan-moore/index.md

     - data-management
     - open-source
 ---
-_As he approaches retirement, Reagan Moore reflects on SRB, iRODS, and the ongoing challenge of helping scientists manage their data._

 In 1994, Reagan Moore managed the production computing systems at the San Diego Supercomputer Center (SDSC), a job that entailed running and maintaining huge Cray computing systems as well as networking, archival storage, security, job scheduling, and visualization systems.